Migrations

 MIKRO_ORM_CLI_VERBOSE=1

-- can add mikro-orm debug info in config file
+- Mikro-orm debug info can be added in config file

 debug: true